Developing a topic sentence

-Tell the reader what your paragraph is about.
+Tell the reader straight away what your paragraph is about

-If you’re struggling to write topic sentences effectively, try returning to the task when you finish each paragraph (or a longer section of writing).
+If you’re struggling to write topic sentences effectively, try returning to the task when you finish each paragraph (or a longer section of writing—see our handout on the reverse outline).
 You may find that it’s easier to sum up what you have written after the fact, or you may discover that a paragraph is actually dense, disorganized or illogical—in which case, you’ll need to edit it and then try again to write a topic sentence.
 Producing the topic sentence might be especially tough if:

 - There are too many ideas in the paragraph.
 Each paragraph should contain just one main idea, which is clearly linked to the argument of your whole paper.